 Descriptive Writing using similes, personification and expanded noun phrases.

-The beautiful blossoms dangle off the twisted tree, as they watched others let go of their branches.
+The beautiful blossoms dangle off the twisted tree, as they watch others let go of their branches.
 They're finally getting to rest their arms and enjoying their life without having to hang off a small branch.
 As soon as the arms of the blossoms let go of the tree, every single bluebell would squeal with joy like a child when they get the best present ever for their birthday.
-The calm breeze blew happily at the lovely bluebells that flood the ground.
+The calm breeze blows happily at the lovely bluebells that flood the ground.
+Lola

 The small, snow covered bush stared at the looming tree above itself, as it tried its best to reach its leaves and roots up to finally be as tall as the others.
 But it grew not as high as its brothers and sisters, nor the great oak tree that looked over him all the time.
 The icy bridge looked like it could make you hands numb by just one touch.